 Craft Scotland is the national development agency supporting makers and promoting craft.

-We are committed to providing high-quality learning and development opportunities for makers throughout these changing and uncertain times.
+We are committed to providing professional learning and development opportunities for makers throughout these changing and uncertain times.

 We believe it is more important than ever to invest in makers and their skills to ensure a thriving and resilient craft sector in Scotland.

 COMPASS is Craft Scotland's learning and development programme created specifically for makers.
 Each strand of the programme is designed to support makers at key stages of their business and creative practice.

-The COMPASS: Emerging Maker Programme is aimed at professional practicing makers in the early stages of their craft career, who have been in business between one and four years.
+The COMPASS: Emerging Maker Programme is aimed at professional practicing makers in the early stages of their craft career, who have been in business between one and five years.

-Applications are now open for the COMPASS: Emerging Maker Programme 2022, due to commence in January 2022.
+Applications are now open for the COMPASS: Emerging Maker Programme 2023, due to commence in January 2023.
+Deadline for applications is 5pm, Monday 10 October 2022.